crabapples-h/navicat-keygen-tools/README.md

 ## 3. How to Use

-1. Download navicat from official website (Tested on Navicat Premium 15).
+1. Download navicat from official website.

    And you will get a AppImage file.
 For example, `navicat15-premium-en.AppImage`.